vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/teaching.md

 2023

   * TA in Introduction to R, second year of B.A. in Economics

 ### Higher School of Economics

 2019, 2018

   * TA in Social Economic Statistics, second year of B.A. in Economics
+  * TA in Econometrics, second year of B.A. in Economics

+2018

+  * TA in Macroeconomics, second year of B.A. in Economics

+### "I Love Economics" Summer School

+2021, 2020

+  * Guest Lecturer in Data Analysis and Data Visualisation, high-school students

+2019, 2018

+  * TA in Data Analysis and Data Visualisation, high-school students